About Food Waste

 How to Reduce Food Waste

-The scale of the problem, however necessitates much broader action.
-That means encouraging our fellow consumers, the food industry, and government to make reducing food waste a priority.
+Move For Hunger has made it a priority to seek out opportunities for members of our network to rescue food from big events, to participate in gleanings, and to continue to raise awareness about the issue.
+The scale of the problem, however, necessitates much broader action.
+That means we must also encourage our fellow consumers, the food industry, businesses, schools, and elected officials to make reducing food waste a priority.

-We’re facing a massive problem, but we’ve also been presented with an amazing opportunity to produce an aggregate financial benefit to society, divert an enormous amount of waste, reduce carbon emissions, save water, create jobs, and recover millions of meals.
+We’re facing a massive problem, but we’ve also been presented with an amazing opportunity to produce an aggregate financial benefit to society, divert an enormous amount of waste, reduce carbon emissions, save water, create jobs, and recover millions of meals for people in need.
 We hope you’ll join us in the fight.